espocrm/documentation/administration/bpm-activities.md

 Sub-process can be interrupted by an interrupting boundary event.
 When the sub-process is successfully ended (not interrupted, not ended with an error), the flow of the parent process proceeds to the next element.

-It possible to pass a different target to the sub-process.
+It possible to **pass a different target** to the sub-process.
 After you placed a sub-process element on the flowchart, click it to edit, then specify a target.
+It allows to easily access fields of created records or records related the target records.
+E.g. to send notification to the assigned user of the opportunity that was created within the process.

 When a sub-process is initiated, all formula variables are copied from the parent process to the sub-process.
 Variables of the sub-process are isolated from its parent process.
 You can specify which variables will be copied to the parent process upon the completion in *Return Variables* parameter.